differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 One alternative was proposed in the recent [PMW<sup>Pub</sup>](https://arxiv.org/abs/2102.08598){:target="\_blank"} paper and refined by [one team](https://arxiv.org/abs/2106.05131){:target="\_blank"} in the recent NIST competition.
 The basic idea is to restrict attention to distributions supported over the domain of some public data.
 Distributions in this space can always be tractably represented, as the size of the optimization variable is upper bounded by the number of records in the public dataset.
 While the size of the optimization variable does not depend on the structure of the selected queries, there is no guarantee that an optimizer of the original problem exists in this restricted space.
 Indeed, the quality of the solution depends crucially on the expressive capacity of the public data domain, as well as how well it matches the true data domain.

-### Mixture of Products
+### Relaxed Tabular

-An alternative approach was proposed in the recent [RAP](https://arxiv.org/abs/2103.06641){:target="\_blank"} paper and refined in [RAP<sup>softmax</sup>](https://arxiv.org/abs/2106.07153){:target="\_blank"}.
-Although not originally presented in this way, these methods essentially search over the space of distributions that can be represented as a *mixture of products*,  or a sum of distributions that factor over each attribute in the domain.
-The number of mixture components is a tunable knob that can be set to trade off expressive capacity with computational efficiency.
-With a sufficiently large knob size, the true minimizer can be expressed as a mixture of products, but there is no guarantee that gradient-based optimization will converge to it because this representation introduces non-convexity into the problem.
+An alternative approach was proposed in the recent [RAP](https://arxiv.org/abs/2103.06641){:target="\_blank"} paper.
+The key idea is to restrict attention to "pseudo-distributions" that can be represented in a relaxed tabular format.
+The format is similar to the one-hot encoding of a discrete dataset, although the entries need not be \\\( 0 \\\) or \\\( 1 \\\), which enables gradient-based optimization to be performed on the cells in this table.
+The number of rows is a tunable knob that can be set to trade off expressive capacity with computational efficiency.
+With a sufficiently large knob size, the true minimizer of the original problem can be expressed in this way, but there is no guarantee that gradient-based optimization will converge to it because this representation introduces non-convexity.

 ### Generative Networks